crispchris33/python-edr/README.md

 This project requires the System.Data.SQLite.dll library for SQLite support in .NET.
 This is not included in the GitHub repository. https://system.data.sqlite.org/

-File System Watcher configuration step by step
+File System Watcher scheduled task configuration step by step

 1. Create basic scheduled task
 2. Select: